-Hedge trimmers, whether gas, electric or battery powered, are ideal for cutting hedges and thin branches up to about 3/4 inch.
-Anything bigger than this could snag on the teeth of the trimmer and cause it to seize up, so it’s best to use a more powerful hedge cutter or chainsaw for larger branches.
+Hedge trimmers are not designed to cut tree branches.
+They are ideal for cutting hedges and thin branches up to about 3/4 inch.
+Anything bigger than this could snag on the teeth of the trimmer and cause it to seize up, so it’s best to use a chainsaw or manual saw for larger branches.

 Let’s shine a spotlight on how to use a hedge trimmer, so you know what they are and are not capable of.
 It’s worth getting it right so you avoid leaving your machine snagged on a tree branch like I did (my wife was not pleased!).

 What Size Branch Can a Hedge Trimmer Cut?

 In general, the size of branch a hedge trimmer can cut depends on the type of model you own or want to purchase.
 You will find some with plenty of power to cut through thick and hard branches – while others will not.